Task queue processor

 What is the dataskq processor?

 DirectAdmin processes many different tasks, some of them are immediate while others are scheduled to be processed by an internal processor - the task queue manager (

 /usr/local/directadmin/dataskq).
-It is executed by cron every minute from a file
+It is executed by main

 Similar tasks are grouped and executed only once.
 For example, adding new domain, subdomain, enabling SSL requires a reload of the WWW server.
 If there are multiple tasks queued to reload WWW server, reload would be executed only once.
 This means that you have to wait at least 1 minute after doing some vague changes to the server before the dataskq processor is run.